Larnaca is easy going beach days and fresh food.

 Airlines that fly direct: Jet2.com & TUI

 No. of Airports in Larnaca: Larnaca Airport

 Seasons: High = May - August; Low = November - February

 Begin your holiday the right way when you fly to Cyprus from Birmingham Airport.
 With shops, restaurants and a whole host of other amenities, your holiday truly begins when you enter the departures hall.

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

-Before you fly, you could relax in our Aspire airport lounge, which boast comfy seating, complimentary food & drinks, and WiFi.
+Before you fly, you could relax in our Aspire airport lounges, which boast comfy seating, complimentary food & drinks, and WiFi.

-Find last minute health and beauty essentials at Boots or electricals at Dixons Travel.
-World Duty Free has all your favourite brands at discount prices, from liquor to makeup.
-Need to get some euros?
-Travelex Currency Exchange offers great rates and is located before and after security.
+Find last minute health and beauty essentials at Boots or electricals at InMotion.
+World Duty Free has all your favourite brands at discount prices, from liquor to cosmetics.

-If you want to enjoy a meal before you fly, you can’t go wrong with Factory Bar or Wetherspoon.
+If you want to enjoy a meal before you fly, you can’t go wrong with Factory Bar and Kitchen or Wetherspoon.
 Pret a Manger is great for coffee and a croissant, as are Costa and Caffé Nero.
-Fast food lovers will find a Burger King in the terminal too.

 Average temperature in Larnaca